-Computer Numerical Control became commonplace in the latter half of the 20th century, changing machine shops forever.
+Computer numerical control technology became commonplace in the latter half of the 20th century, changing machine shops forever.

 Before the advent of the CNC machine shop, all machining equipment was operated manually or mechanically, which meant that the accuracy of machined parts depended largely on the skill of the machine operator.

-CNC machines, on the other hand, have their movements fully guided by computer instructions.
+The CNC machining process, on the other hand, have all movements fully guided by computer instructions.

 Digital 3D designs are converted into G-Code, which tells the CNC machine what to do in order to create the 3D shape.
 Every movement of the cutting tool is controlled to millimeter precision by the program, which allows the machine to produce perfect duplicate parts to a tright tolerance without error.

 CNC machines are also capable of carrying out highly complex cutting operations in a short span of time.
 Some machines, such as 5-axis CNC mills, have swiveling spindles or tables, which allows the cutting tool to cut the block of material from any angle without interruption.